-The Bruins fell to the Detroit Red Wings 2-1 in tonight’s game.
+Bruins fall to Red Wings 2-1

 The Bruins kicked off the first period facing great offensive pressure from Detroit, going seven minutes without a shot on net.
 With defenseman Dennis Seidenberg off for interference, the Bruins effectively killed their penalty.
 The Bruins were able to strike first, with Patrice Bergeron burying the puck over Jimmy Howard’s shoulder glove side.
 Bergeron’s goal was also the team’s first shot on goal for the period.
 Late in the first Daniel Paille was pushed into Howard and was called for interference.
 Brad Marchand got a nice breakaway but was unable to finish, with Howard making a glove save.
 The Bruins killed the penalty to close out the first.